Jay Keasling, a short-haired person wearing glasses, smiles for a headshot outdoors.

 Nathan Hillson's work has spanned the realms of the private (notably as co-founder and Chief Scientific Officer at TeselaGen Biotechnologies, Inc.) and public biotechnology sectors.
 He leads scientists and engineers whose domain expertise spans synthetic biology, metabolic engineering, microbiology, software engineering, and laboratory automation engineering.

-Héctor García Martín, a person with short dark hair and a beard wearing glasses and a gray and white collared top, photographed against a gray background.
+Blake Simmons, a person with a gray beard wearing a black jacket over a white shirt, photographed against a gray backdrop.

 Research Scientist and Deputy Director of Host Engineering at the JBEI Thomas Eng is using the gene editing tool CRISPR to create a more sustainable plastic.